-The term phoenix company refers to a company that has been set up, usually through the use of a pre-pack administration, in order to purchase the assets from a previous enterprise that was no longer viable.
-A phoenix company will often have the same board of directors as its predecessor and may even be permitted to use a similar trading name, provided that strict guidelines are adhered to.
+The term phoenix company refers to a new company that has been specifically created for the purpose of continuing the business of an insolvent company which ceases to exist.
+The sale or transfer of the business and assets of the insolvent company often occurs through the use of a pre-pack administration, or a pre-pack liquidation.
+In order for a phoenix company to go ahead, assets from a previous enterprise that was no longer viable, will be purchased at market value by the directors of the new company.
+A phoenix will often have the same board of directors as its predecessor and may even be permitted to use a similar trading name, provided that strict guidelines are adhered to.

 A phoenix company is able to pick up right where its predecessor left off, provided it has purchased the assets at market value.
 It will, however, be free from the debt that forced the old company into insolvency.
 The money realised through selling the assets will be used to make repayments to creditors after deductions for the costs and expense of the insolvency process, and any remaining debt will be legally written off, giving the phoenix company a fresh start.

 Is it legal to set up a phoenix company?